-“Smart, heady and irresistible. … Kiernan gets every element right in this breakneck, entertaining and thought-provoking tale about time, mortality, the ethics of science and the meaning of life.”—Booklist (starred review)
+“A smart, heady, and irresistible science thriller...Kiernan gets every element right in this breakneck, entertaining, and thought-provoking tale about time, mortality, the ethics of science, and the meaning of life.”—Booklist (starred review)

-“A compelling, thought-provoking, literary thriller that will call to mind Daniel Keyes’ classic ‘Flowers for Algernon.'”—Library Journal (starred review
+“A compelling, thought-provoking, literary thriller that will call to mind Daniel Keyes’ classic FLOWERS FOR ALGERNON.”—Library Journal (starred review)

-“Ambitious. … Kiernan has crafted an emotionally satisfying and brisk narrative. … This is a gripping novel with a clever conceit.”— Publisher’s Weekly
+“Ambitious. … Kiernan has crafted an emotionally satisfying and brisk narrative. … This is a gripping novel with a clever conceit.”—Publishers Weekly

 “Suspenseful, touching … unmistakably engaging.”—Kirkus Reviews

 “One of the year’s great delights. … (A) beautifully made first work of fiction.”—Alan Cheuse, National Public Radio